isaacnmm/pestpolicy-hugo2XX/content/posts/best-dress-shoes-for-back-pain/index.md

 The Avery Island Orthopedic Shoe features an orthotic insole that comes with exceptional deep heel-seat and anatomical arch support.
 These features aid in shock absorption and ensure you have customized support.
 Hence, youre guaranteed additional comfort with each stride you take.

-The extra depth design and the wide toe box provide a comfortable fit that relieves pressure on your sensitive feet. �The toe box allows your toes to move freely while the soft leather upper ensures youve got a non-binding fit for additional comfort.
+The extra depth design and the wide toe box provide a comfortable fit that relieves pressure on your sensitive feet.
+The toe box allows your toes to move freely while the soft leather upper ensures youve got a non-binding fit for additional comfort.

 Other than that, this athletic and therapeutic footwear is available in various width options including Extra-Extra-Wide, Extra-Wide, Medium, Wide, and narrow.
 The widths options ensure you get a perfect customized fit just for you.
 Pros: